SteveMacNZ/Azure-AD/M365/AzureAD/User-Management/README.md

 - [ ] To do: script to be updated and uploaded

 ## Invoke-AddSSPR
+ Adds a list of users from a CSV file to a defined Self Service Password Reset group in Azure AD

-- [ ] To do: script to be updated and uploaded
+- [X] To do: script to be updated and uploaded